WolfireGames/overgrowth/README.md

 [COMPILING.md] contains instructions on compiling and running the commercial Overgrowth game using the open source code.

 ## Contributing
-This repository is entirely community-owned.
-That means you are welcome to submit improvements, and volunteer maintainers will review, give feedback, and consider your code for inclusion when they have time.
+This repository is entirely community-operated.
+This means you can help by submitting bug reports, reviewing other people's code, contributing your own code, and so on.

-[CONTRIBUTING.md] has more information on this process.
+Read [CONTRIBUTING.md] for more information.

 ## License
 The code in this repository is licensed under `Apache-2.0`.
+Read [LICENSE.md] for the full license.

-`Apache-2.0` is a "permissive" open source license, meaning you are allowed to use it for more or less whatever you want, including in closed source projects.
-[LICENSE.md] contains the full license.
-Please read and understand it before contributing or using the code for anything other than personal use.
+`Apache-2.0` is a "permissive" open source license, meaning you can use it for more or less whatever you want, including in closed source projects.

 Licenses are hard to understand, and the `Apache-2.0` license is no exception.
-Reading [tl;drLegal's summary of `Apache-2.0`] will give you an overview, and below is a summary in plain English of what the license means in practice.
+Reading [tl;drLegal's summary of `Apache-2.0`] will give you an overview, and here is a summary in plain English of what the license means in practice:

-If you distribute a compiled program using the code, or the code itself, you must do the following:
+If you distribute a compiled program using the code, or you distribute the code itself, modified or not, you must do the following:

 ### Include the entire contents of the `LICENSE` file

-The license can be somewhere in the program itself or a separate file.
+The license can be somewhere in the program itself or in a separate file.
 The purpose is to clarify under what license you're using the code.
 For example, you can have a file called `LICENSES`, and there you can have a line saying `This software uses code from Overgrowth under the Apache-2.0 license, read the full license in the file named LICENSE_APACHE.`.

 ### Mark files you've changed with a notice

 If you distribute the code itself, in each file you modify, write that you have modified it.
-For instance, the files have some text at the top called a "boilerplate notice", you can put a notice that you have changed it there, so it looks something like this:
+For instance, the files have some text at the top called a "boilerplate notice", you can write that you have changed it there, so it looks something like this:

 ```
 // This file is part of Overgrowth
 // Copyright 2022 Wolfire Games
 //
-// John Doe modified this file.
+// Firstname Lastname modified this file.
 //
 // <the license boilerplate comes here>
 ```